Which cars have stood the test of time and remain just as popular today as they were at launch?

 People said it couldn't be done - but luckily for us, Nissan didn't listen.

 It was the early 2000s, and Nissan knew it needed to change its European product portfolio.
 Vehicles like the Almera weren't selling well, and COO Carlos Ghosn wanted its replacement to offer something better.
-At the time, SUVs were rising in popularity, offering something a little different to the traditional estate, saloon, or hatchback.

 But there were still barriers to widespread adoption - people were still reasonably conservative in their vehicle choices, and hefty SUVs were a little on the mammoth side for everyday urban use.

-And so Nissan bravely went where no car manufacturer had gone before, setting out on an adventure to create a vehicle that combined the desirability, practicality, and versatility of an SUV, but with the size, nimble-ness, and running costs of a hatchback.
+And so, Nissan bravely went where no car manufacturer had gone before, setting out on an adventure to create a vehicle that combined the desirability, practicality, and versatility of an SUV, but with the size, nimble-ness, and running costs of a hatchback.

 Nissan Qashqai